junweihsu/TRACE/README.md

 ### 5.5 occupancy.txt

-This file records the total number of cages (SEC, non-SEC, IC combined) and the number of cages occupied by guest molecules per frame.
-It also reports the occupancy rate (`occ`), occ is the occupacy rate for all cages, SECs, non-SECs or ICs.
-Example: ALL_F / ALL.
+This file records the total number of hydrate cages per frame (including SEC, non-SEC, and IC cages) and the number of cages occupied by guest molecules.
+It also reports the occupancy rate (`occ`), which can be calculated for all cages, SECs, non-SECs, or ICs.

+For example, the overall occupancy rate is calculated as:

+    occ(ALL) = ALL_F / ALL

+where:
+- `ALL` = total number of all cages in the frame
+- `ALL_F` = number of cages currently occupied by guest molecules

 ### 5.6 cluster.txt